szaimen/Nextcloud-NAS-Guide/docs/home-access-only.md

 :::

 ## What to do now?
-If you've set up any service that needs its own domain, like e.g. OnlyOffice, High-Performance backend for Nextcloud Talk, Pico CMS or Bitwarden RS, you need to add all of those as `Local DNS Records` to your Pi-hole configuration.
+If you've set up any service that needs its own domain, like e.g. OnlyOffice, High-Performance backend for Nextcloud Talk, Pico CMS or Vaultwarden, you need to add all of those as `Local DNS Records` to your Pi-hole configuration.
 Otherwise you will not be able to use those services.
 A custom entry may look like this: `Domain: talk.yourdomain.com, IP Address: 192.168.178.144`.
 You will need to add one entry for every domain and enter as IP-address the internal IP-address of your server for all of them.

 ### OnlyOffice